-A: There are several different financing options available to our patients, including 0% interest plans up to 24 months.
+A: There are several different financing options available to our patients, including 0% interest plans for up to 24 months.
 Our laser vision coordinators can review the choices with you to find what best suits your needs.
 Click here to learn more about our financing options.

 Q: What will I be able to see the next day?

 A: Most patients notice an immediate improvement in their vision and can resume their normal daily activities, including driving and exercising.
-Most patients will notice continued improvement in their vision over the next 7-14 days.
+Most patients will notice a continued improvement in their vision over the next 7-14 days.

-Q: How long does laser vision correction surgery take?
+Q: How long does LASIK surgery take?